Matthew 2.1-3.

 What are magi?

-To ancient Greeks, Persia was the bad guy in their history, and they really didn’t know squat about its kings and religions.
-Their historians relied on rumors and legends about ’em—some of which were totally fabricated, but the Greeks spread these stories anyway, ’cause it’s what they had.
-They described Zarathustra (whose Greek name Zoroástris means “star worshiper”) as the creator of magic and astrology.
-To them, the magi were all about learning the dark arts, and magic.
-Yep, the Greeks thought they were wizards.
+To ancient Greeks, Persia was the bad guy in their history, and they didn’t know squat (and didn’t care) about its kings and religions.
+Their historians relied on rumors and legends—some of which were totally fabricated, but the Greeks spread these stories anyway, ’cause it’s what they had.
+They described Zarathustra (whose Greek name

 But… but the astrology!
 They were following a star in Matthew.
 Isn’t that what astrologers do?—think the stars are connected to human lives and destinies, and try to foretell the future through them?
 Isn’t that what the magi were doing in this passage?

-As did most ancient astronomers.
-Remember, the scientific method was invented by the medievals, whereas the ancients simply guessed at how the universe works, and defended their guesses with clever (and not-so-clever) reasoning instead of experiments.
-That’s not science; it’s philosophy.
-And it’s why the ancients constantly mixed up astronomy with astrology, and thought it was all the same thing.
+Remember, the scientific method was invented by medievals.
+The ancients didn’t do science: They guessed at how the universe works, and defended their guesses with clever reasoning (clever to them, anyway) instead of experiments.
+It’s not science; it’s philosophy.
+It’s why the ancients constantly mixed up astronomy with astrology, and thought it was all the same thing.
+Even our earliest scientific astronomers, like Galileo Galilei and Isaac Newton, still believed it was all the same thing, and tried their hands at writing horoscopes.

-Anyway, the astrology in Matthew appears to confirm all the stuff the Greeks claimed about magi, so the ancient Christians simply repeated all the Greek myths.
-You wanna know about magi, you gotta read what Zoroastrians say about themselves.
+Anyway, the astrology in Matthew appears to confirm all the dark-arts stuff the Greeks claimed about magi, so ancient Christians simply repeated the Greek myths.
+But if you properly wanna know about magi, you gotta read what Zoroastrians say about themselves.

 Like Christians and Jews, Zoroastrians are

 Notice a few similarities between Zoroastrianism and Christianity?
-Some pretty significant differences too; so no, they’re not Christians who are just using Avestan words for the same things.
-Still, the matching beliefs make a lot of scholars wonder just how much Zoroastrianism and Judaism interacted with one another—even influenced one another—once the Jews were exiled to Babylon in the 500s
+But no, Zoroastrians aren’t Christians who are just using Avestan words for the very same things; it is a whole different religion.
+Still, the matching beliefs make a lot of scholars wonder just how much Zoroastrianism and Judaism interacted with one another once the Jews were deported to Babylon in the 500s

 Wait, astrology works?

-While Zoroastrians don’t dabble in astronomy and astrology as part of their religion, clearly these magi noticed something unexpected in the sky.
+While astrology and astronomy isn’t part of the Zoroastrian religion, clearly these magi noticed something unexpected in the sky.
 Somehow it communicated to them a new king was born in Judea.
 An important king.
 Someone they oughta go honor.
 So wait: Does this this mean astrology works?

 A lot of Christians figure it totally does, and use this as an excuse for why they’re so big on astrology and horoscopes.
 Hey, if God led the magi to Jesus, it means searching the stars for signs ain’t nothing.
 And this is why we find Christians who dabble in astrology throughout human history.
 Many great astronomers got into the study of the stars because they also believed God might reveal the future through it.
-Tycho Brahe, Galileo Galilei, Johannes Kepler—all these titans of science were actually court astrologers.
+Tycho Brahe, Johannes Kepler, and many titans of science were actually court astrologers.
 That’s astronomy’s, and Christianity’s, dirty little secret.

 But if you ever bother to read horoscopes, you’ll notice most are nothing more than vague